If your ground floor timber floors have become infested with insect damage or dry rot you might choose to replace them with concrete floors.

-Dry rot can spread through and over most building materials once it is established so it is really important to treat it thoroughly before you replace your floor.
+Dry rot can spread through and over most building materials, including masonry and concrete, once it is established so it is really important to treat it thoroughly before you replace your floor.

 These points all need consideration before you lay a new concrete floor in your home:

 - Dry rot in the original timber floor must be properly treated or it may re-emerge at the edges of the new concrete, causing expensive and extensive damage to skirting boards and other joinery.
-Dry rot can spread out into dry areas, so great care must be taken to remove ALL debris before filling the void under the old timber floor to raise the level with rubble hardcore.
+Dry rot can spread out into dry areas, so great care must be taken to remove ALL debris before filling the void under the old timber floor to raise the level with rubble and hardcore.
 Rake any soil thoroughly for timber chippings.
-The soil must be sterilised, you can do this using a boron treatment which is available from Property Repair Systems.
+The soil must be sterilised correctly to kill off any remaining spores or fungus.
+Tips to do so can be found here.

-- Hardcore rubble and brick, brought in to fill up the old floor void, may also be contaminated with Dry rot, so be sure to also treat this thoroughly with the same boron fungicide.
+- Hardcore rubble and brick, brought in to fill up the old floor void, may also be contaminated with Dry rot, so be sure to also treat this thoroughly in the same manner as the soil

-- Most new concrete floors are laid well, BUT, even the best builders can forget to seal the floor to wall joint properly.
+- Most new concrete floors are laid well, BUT even the best builders can forget to seal the floor to wall joint properly.
 This leaves a small gap between the wall face and the plastic DPC sheet that rises up the wall from under the new concrete.
 This becomes a high pressure area for water vapour.
 Even if a damp proof course has been correctly fitted, if the gap is not prepared and sealed properly, damp can be drawn up the wall and the vapour alone can cause rot in the skirting boards and ‘salting’ in the plaster above.
-This can be avoided by sealing the gap with and epoxy grout, which you will find on Property Repair Systems website.
+This can be avoided by sealing the gap with an epoxy grout.

-- Pipes and other services may pass through the original void – gas, water, electricity, sewage etch.
-You should consult a professional before burying any service pipes or wires, most require ducts to be laid and specific safety regulations apply.
-You will also need to seal around the pipes or ducting to prevent moisture build up.
+- Pipes and other services may pass through the original void – gas, water, electricity, sewage etc. You should consult a professional before burying any service pipes or wires, most require ducts to be laid and specific safety regulations apply.
+You will also need to seal around the pipes or ducting to prevent moisture build up

 Your floor must comply with the following: